Bougeant/Titanic_Machine_Learning_from_Disaster/README.md

 ## Introduction

 The purpose of this project is to predict survivors on the Titanic using machine learning techniques based on training and testing data <a href="https://www.kaggle.com/c/titanic">provided by Kaggle</a> (including passengers name, age, sex, class, cabin, number of relatives, etc.).
 It was written in Python 3.5 in <a href="https://github.com/Bougeant/Titanic_Machine_Learning_from_Disaster/blob/master/Titanic%20survivors%20prediction.ipynb">this Jupyter notebook</a>.
-The Titanic prediction competition is recommended for getting started with machine learning on Kaggle.

 ## Description